PetterTech/blog/content/posts/2013-10-10-powershell-vmware-list-all-vms-with-iso-mounted-and-dismount-them.md

 ---
 Easy-peasy and a pretty short post&#8230;

-To get all vm&#8217;s with iso mounted:
+To get all vm's with iso mounted:

  ```
 Get-VM | Get-CDDrive | select @{N="VM";E="Parent"},IsoPath | where {$_.IsoPath -ne $null}